Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 \section{Quantum field theoretic preliminaries}

-In the following, we briefly review CK duality as well as the double copy construction~\cite{Bern:2008qj, Bern:2010ue, Bern:2010yg}.
-We then continue with collecting a number of more general quantum field theoretic observations that we will use in our arguments in later sections.
+In the following, we briefly review CK duality as well as the double copy construction~\cite{Bern:2008qj,Bern:2010ue,Bern:2010yg}.
+We then continue with collecting a number of more general quantum field theoretic observations\footnote{which are ``theorems,'' satisfying the usual standard of rigor in theoretical physics} that we will use in our arguments in later sections.

+Note that we will always make the usual distinction between scattering amplitudes, corresponding to sums of amputated Feynman diagrams with physical states on external legs, and correlators, corresponding to sums of general Feynman diagrams with possibly off-shell momenta.
+Physical states are on shell, i.e.~they have light-like momenta with non-negative energies in the massless theories in which we are mostly interested, and, if they transform non-trivially under the Lorentz group, they are further restricted in their polarization or chirality.

+We will always have an action principle and a path integral measure in mind when speaking of correlators and scattering amplitudes.
+The homotopy algebraic point of view on quantum field theory unifies scattering amplitudes and actions, cf.~\cite{Doubek:2017naz,Jurco:2018sby,Borsten:2021hua}, but we refrain from using this language here bar some minor remarks.